mwang87/ReDU-MS2-GNPS/README.md

 1. Remove database [here](https://github.com/mwang87/ReDU-MS2-GNPS/tree/master/database)
 1. Remove all untracked files in temp, this will be for the global pca
 1. Start ReDU back up and it will autopopulate
-1. Wait til full autopopulate before going to global PCA views
+1. Wait Until full autopopulate before going to global PCA views